 Freeze Food When It’s Fresh

 Freezing food helps to preserve it in its current state, so it will taste fresher when it is defrosted.
+Additionally, freezing can provide convenience, allowing you to have access to fresh ingredients at any time without having to visit the grocery store regularly.
+Freezing food can also help reduce food waste by allowing you to preserve excess food that would otherwise spoil or be discarded.
 It’s key to remember that freezing food doesn’t kill bacteria, so don’t just freeze food because it’s close to or past its use-by date.

 Remove Large Packaging

 It is important to remove large packaging from your freezers to ensure proper airflow and to prevent freezer burn.
 When large packaging takes up too much space in the freezer, it can restrict the flow of cold air, causing uneven temperatures that can lead to freezer burn.
 Freezer burn occurs when the surface of the food becomes dehydrated, resulting in a dry, tough, and discoloured appearance.
 This can affect the flavor and texture of the food and may lead to waste.
 By removing large packaging, you create more space in the freezer, allowing cold air to circulate freely and ensuring that the food stays fresh and in good condition.
 This can also help you better organize your freezer and reduce clutter, making it easier to find what you need and avoid overbuying.